Rotationally symmetric tilings with convex pentagons belonging to both the Type 1 and Type 7 families: Introduction

 \section{Introduction}

 To date, fifteen families of convex pentagonal tiles\footnote{ A \textit{tiling} (or \textit{tessellation}) of the plane is a collection of sets that are called tiles, which covers a plane without gaps and overlaps, except for the boundaries of the tiles.
 The term ``tile'' refers to a topological disk, whose boundary is a simple closed curve.
 If all the tiles in a tiling are of the same size and shape, then the tiling is \textit{monohedral}~\cite{G_and_S_1987, Sugimoto_2012, Sugimoto_NoteTP, wiki_pentagon_tiling}.
-In this paper, a polygon that admits a monohedral tiling is called a \textit{polygonal tile}~\cite{Sugimoto_2012, Sugimoto_NoteTP}.
-Note that, in monohedral tiling, it admits the use of reflected tiles.}$^{,}$\footnote{ In May 2017, Micha\"{e}l Rao declared that the complete list of Types of convex pentagonal tiles had been obtained (i.e., they have only the known 15 families), but it does not seem to be fixed as of March 2020~\cite{wiki_pentagon_tiling}.}, each of them referred to as a ``Type,'' are known.
+In this study, a polygon that admits a monohedral tiling is called a \textit{polygonal tile}~\cite{Sugimoto_2012, Sugimoto_NoteTP}.
+Note that, in monohedral tiling, it admits the use of reflected tiles. }$^{,}$\footnote{ In May 2017, Micha\"{e}l Rao declared that the complete list of Types of convex pentagonal tiles had been obtained (i.e., they have only the known 15 families), but it does not seem to be fixed as of March 2020~\cite{wiki_pentagon_tiling}. }, each of them referred to as a ``Type,'' are known.
 For example, if the sum of three consecutive angles in a convex pentagonal tile is $360^ \circ $, the pentagonal tile belongs to the Type 1 family.
-Convex pentagonal tiles belonging to some families also exist~\cite{G_and_S_1987, Sugimoto_2012, Sugimoto_NoteTP, wiki_pentagon_tiling}.
-In \cite{Sugimoto_2020_1}, we introduced rotationally symmetric tilings with convex pentagonal tiles and rotationally symmetric tiling-like patterns with a regular convex polygonal hole at the center.
-Then, it showed that the convex pentagonal tile that belongs to both the Type 1 and Type 7 families (see Figure~\ref{fig01}) can form a rotationally symmetric tiling-like pattern with a regular convex octagonal hole at the center, and spiral tilings with two-fold rotational symmetry.
-Note that the tiling-like pattern is not considered tiling due to the presence of a gap, but is simply called tiling in this paper.
-Those rotationally symmetric tilings are connected in an edge-to-edge manner and have no axis of reflection symmetry\footnote{ Hereafter, a figure with $n$-fold rotational symmetry without reflection is described as $C_{n}$ symmetry. ``$C_{n}$'' is based on the Schoenflies notation for symmetry in a two-dimensional point group~\cite{wiki_point_group, wiki_schoenflies_notation}. }.
+Convex pentagonal tiles belonging to some families also exist.
+Known convex pentagonal tiles can form periodic tiling~\cite{G_and_S_1987, Sugimoto_2012, Sugimoto_NoteTP, wiki_pentagon_tiling}.
+In \cite{Sugimoto_2020_1}, we introduced rotationally symmetric tilings and rotationally symmetric tiling-like patterns with a regular convex polygonal hole at the center, using convex pentagonal tiles.
+Then, it showed that the convex pentagonal tile that belongs to both the Type 1 and \mbox{Type 7} families (see Figure~\ref{fig01}) can form a rotationally symmetric tiling-like pattern with a regular convex octagonal hole at the center, and spiral tilings with two-fold rotational symmetry.
+Note that the tiling-like pattern is not considered tiling due to the presence of a gap, but is simply called tiling in this study.
+Those rotationally symmetric tilings are connected in an edge-to-edge\footnote{ A tiling by convex polygons is \textit{edge-to-edge} if any two convex polygons in a tiling are either disjoint or share one vertex or an entire edge in common.
+Then other case is \textit{non-edge-to-edge}~\cite{G_and_S_1987, Sugimoto_2012, Sugimoto_NoteTP }. } manner and have no axis of reflection symmetry\footnote{ Hereafter, a figure with $n$-fold rotational symmetry without reflection is described as $C_{n}$ symmetry. ``$C_{n}$'' is based on the Schoenflies notation for symmetry in a two-dimensional point group~\cite{wiki_point_group, wiki_schoenflies_notation}. }.